IRRI-South-Asia-Hub/HapGUI/README.md

 - Install Docker
 - Run HapGUI in Docker
-- Use the HapGUI and access results for respective analysis ( Phenotype analysis, GWAS, Et-WAS, Haplopheno analysi)
+- Use the HapGUI and access results for respective analysis ( Phenotype analysis, GWAS, Et-WAS, Haplopheno analysis)

 Please find the video manual (link) of this repository for easy offline reference.